Numerous oral medications have been shown to improve dystonia.

 Benzodiazepines include Valium® (diazepam), Klonopin (clonazepam), and Ativan® (lorazepam).
 These drugs act on the neurotransmitter chemical GABA-A.

-Baclofen (Lioresal®) stimulates the body’s ability to process a neurotransmitter called GABA-B. Intrathecal forms of baclofen, in which a steady dose of medication is fed into the nervous system by a surgically implant device, are also available.
-Side effects may include confusion, dizziness or lightheadedness, drowsiness, nausea, and muscle weakness.
+Baclofen (Lioresal®) stimulates the body’s ability to process a neurotransmitter called GABA-B. Baclofen can be taken orally or the medication can be continuously fed into the nervous system by a surgically implanted device, often called a baclofen pump.

 Some patients with specific types of dystonia respond to drugs that increase the neurotransmitter dopamine.
 These drugs include Sinemet (levodopa) or Parlodel (bromocriptine).
 Drugs that block or deplete dopamine are generally discouraged from use in treating dystonia because of the risk of tardive syndromes which may worsen movement symptoms.

 Tetrabenazine (Xenazine®) is a drug that decreases dopamine and is used to treat a variety of movement disorders.

 Additional drugs are sometimes used for specific forms of dystonia.
 For example, muscle relaxers, anticonvulsants, and (in rare cases) dopamine-depleting agents, among many others.